A Note on the Gibbsian Representation of the Gradient of a Vector Field: Abstract

+\lettrine[findent=-2pt, lines=3,lhang=-0.33]{\bf T}~he contributions to both physics and mathematics by J. William Gibbs is somewhat astounding in its creativity and breadth.
+While Gibbs is perhaps most well known for his work on thermodynamics and the foundations of statistical mechanics, his contributions to classical vector analysis were both prescient and far-reaching.
+One of Gibbss' primary interests in his developments was to generalize the theory to handle second-order Cartesian tensors.
+This led to the notion of \emph{dyads} (and \emph{dyadics}, which are the sum of dyads), which represented a logical extension of vector algebra.
+Gibbs' motivation appears to have been to give concrete meaning to the following between operation among vectors ${\bf a}$, ${\bf b}$, and ${\bf r}$

+where here the dot represents the conventional Gibbsian dot product between two vectors.
+Gibbs then defines the new product ${\bf a} {\bf b}$ as follows \citet[][\textsection 99]{gibbs1901vector}.
+This development is reported in detail both in his early treatise on vector algebra \citep[][Chp.~III]{gibbs1884vector}, and in the book produced by E. B. Wilson based on Gibbs' lectures on the topic at Yale University in 1899-1900 \citep[][Chp.~V]{gibbs1901vector}.
+Gibbs provides the following definition for the dyadic product \citep[][p.~265]{gibbs1901vector}

+\begin{quote} {\it Definition} An expression ${\bf a}{\bf b}$ formed by the juxtaposition of two vectors with out the intervention of a dot or cross is called a dyad...
+The first vector in a dyad is called the {\it antecedent}; and the second vector, the {\it consequent}. \end{quote} With this definition in combination with his previously established rules for vector algebra, Gibbs was able to construct an algebra for second-order tensors in Cartesian space, and to provide a number of useful identities that are still used routinely in mechanics (e.g., the Stokes-Gibbs decomposition for second-order tensors discussed below; the definition of the set of basis tensors [nonions] for second-order tensors in Cartesian coordinates; see Appendix \ref{appendixA} for discussion of the latter development).

+It is clear that Gibbs saw that his theory of dyadics could be extended to include higher-order tensors (he mentions \emph{triadics} and \emph{polyadics} in passing in \citet[][\textsection 104,p.~281]{gibbs1901vector}), he did not himself extend the theory substantially beyond dyadics (possibly because he had no immediate applications requiring him to do so).
+This extension was, however, conducted with some rigor in a paper by F. Hitchcock in 1923 \citep{hitchcock1923}.

-In this short paper, we provide some technical clarity on a relatively familiar topic: the gradient of a vector field.
+Although Gibbs' extension of vector algebra to form a well-defined algebra of second-order tensors is interesting topic itself for historical reflection (see \citet{crowe1967history} for this history), the purpose of this paper is more modest and specific.
+Here, we provide some technical clarity on a relatively familiar topic: the gradient of a vector field.
 While the topic is, seemingly, a relatively basic one, there is nonetheless need for additional discussion and perspective in the literature.
-The tensor (dyadic) formed by the gradient of a vector has been presented in \emph{two different forms} in the literature; one is the transpose of the other, and both of them are frequently referred to as being consistent with Gibbs vector notation.
-Thus, one finds that the symbol $\nabla {\bf v}$ is given the meaning [\citealp[][p.~404, Eq.~(3)]{gibbs1901vector}; \citealp[][p.~6, Eq.~(3.1)]{truesdell1954}; \citealp[][Eq.~11.2]{serrin1959}; \citealp[][p18]{chapman1961}; \citealp[][p.
-455]{degroot1963}; \citealp[][p.~44]{milne1968}; \citealp[][p.~109]{goodbody1982}; \citealp[][p.~2]{pozrikidis2011} ]
+Gibbs himself left no confusion about the topic in his own writings.
+However, as is sometimes the case, an alternate definition for the gradient of a vector field (which is a dyadic form) has been erroneously identified as the Gibbsian result.
+The presence of competing definitions certainly causes confusion in the literature, and discussion of Gibbs' original approach and definitions for the quantity can help to bring additional clarity to the issue.